Michigan’s Best Marijuana Attorneys

 We Defend Marijuana related drug crime prosecutions in Grand Rapids, Ann Arbor, Detroit, Lansing, Oakand County, Midland, Grayling and throughout Michigan.

-Marijuana is a Schedule I drug, and if you are found guilty of a Marijuana-related offense, you may go to jail or prison for a long time.
+Marijuana is a Schedule I narcotic, and if you are found guilty of a Marijuana-related offense, you may go to jail or prison for a long time.
+Kronzek & Cronkright, PLLC has attorneys that focus on drug crime defense virtually every day.
 If you have been charged with any Marijuana-related crime, the Michigan drug attorneys at Kronzek & Cronkright, PLLC are available 24 hours a day to offer you a free initial consultation.

-Marijuana is the most widely-used drug in the world, including in the state of Michigan.
-Other names for Marijuana include “weed,” “pot,” “Mary Jane,” “grass,” “herb,” “reefer,” and “ganja.”
-Marijuana is created from dried cannabis plants.
+Marijuana is the most widely-used drug in the world.
+It is created from dried cannabis plants.
 People have been using Marijuana since roughly the year 3,000 B.C.E.
-In the 1960’s, Marijuana became a symbol for young people who wanted to spread peace and love.
-However, Michigan law enforcement now cracks down regularly on illegal use of Marijuana.
+However, Michigan law enforcement, and the Federal Government, targets the illegal use of Marijuana.

 Though Marijuana-related offenses are the most common of all the drug crimes, the penalties are still harsh if you are caught with Marijuana, Hash, or Hash Oil.